Selling Eggs? Here's What You Need to Know

 Keeping a clean and sanitary coop can go a long way to maintaining egg wholesomeness.
 The bacterial contamination of an egg is directly related to the dirt on the shell surface.
 Dirt is classified as feces, bedding, blood, dirt, broken egg contents, or fly spots.
 Essentially, dirt is anything on the surface of an egg which should not be there.
 Training hens to nest boxes and ensuring that those nest boxes stay clean is one way to improve egg sanitation.

 Mislaid eggs are those that are laid anywhere outside of the nest box.
 Most commonly, these eggs are found on the coop floor or in nests hidden in secluded areas in the barn or around the farm.
-Eggs that are laid on the barn floor are usually more contaminated than those laid in the nest, simply because of innately dirty nature of the hen house floor.
+Eggs that are laid on the barn floor are usually more contaminated than those laid in the nest, simply because of the innately dirty nature of the hen house floor.
 It's been recommended by many food safety scientists not to consume those eggs that were laid on the floor unless you cook them until the yolks and whites are firm.
 Eggs laid in secluded nests post more of a quality and safety risk, since they can be many days old, can come from hens with unknown medical history, may or may not be heavily contaminated with bacteria or molds, and may or may not be fertile.
 With these unknowns, it is advised to discard all eggs that are found in nests created outside of nest boxes.

 Keep in mind that any eggs which are cracked/leaking, rotten, or developing embryos may not be sold for human consumption.